 getting abs could take seven days, 3 months or even a year, depending on where you’re starting from and how quickly you are able to burn body fat through diet and exercise.

-To get that chiseled look women to have to drop 20% of their body fat, while men would need to shed 10%.
+To get that chiseled look the average woman would have to drop 20% of her body fat, while the average man would need to shed 10%.

 the layer of fat covering your muscles has to shrink enough for you to be able to see the rippling tissues underneath. here are resources on how to do it THE MOST EFFECTIVE RULES TO LOSE BELLY FAT IN A MONTH, HOW TO GET ABS WITHOUT EXERCISING IN TWO WEEKS